metadata toggle

 Polyuria, polydipsia and polyphagia in combination in chronic cases with weight loss, general bad condition, loss of hair or abnormal furry coat and lethargy are the most common clinical symptoms of hyperglycaemia and require administration of insulin to restore blood glucose levels to the normal range.

-The product must be administered with specific 40 IU sterile single-use syringes (vial) or with VetPen (cartridge).
+The veterinary medicinal product must be administered with specific U-40 sterile single-use syringes (vial) or with VetPen (cartridge).

 Operator warnings

-In the unlikely event or accidental eye and skin contact, wash the area with clean, running water.
+In the unlikely event of accidental eye and skin contact, wash the area with clean, running water.

 Adverse reactions